 A turtleneck in the summer.
 Layers upon layers of color-correcting make up.
 A perfectly coiled scarf.
 A popped collar, over a decade post-2005.
 You might be familiar with all of the ways to hide a hickey for a Monday morning meeting, but you might be surprised by the range of side effects that hickeys can cause (beyond a sweaty neck in the office).
-Hickeys are generally not bad for you — and in fact, are one of the most common sex injuries — but experts say there are some rare cases where they can be dangerous or even life-threatening.
+Hickeys are generally not bad for you — but experts say there are some rare cases where they can be dangerous or even life-threatening.

 "Love bites, or hickeys, are a red mark or bruise caused by kissing or sucking on the skin," Dr. Diana Gall, M.D., of Doctor-4-U, a confidential online doctor service, tells Bustle.
 "The mark is caused by blood vessels underneath the skin rupturing — this is why the longer or harder you suck on the skin, the darker and longer the mark lasts, as more blood has been drawn."